Why Invest in UK Real Estate from India?

 London and the Commuter-belt

 While London remains a priority target for many Indian investors, the Commuter Belt represents an untapped resource.
 Offering more affordability and better yield performance, regional locations such as Slough, Reading and Bracknell provide accessibility with the capital without the issues that are plaguing its market.
-Over the last 20 years, the Commuter Belt has seen prices rise by around 313%, making it an appealing prospect with transformational developments such as Crossrail on the horizon.
+Over the last 20 years, Slough, for example, has seen property prices grow by 165% according to Zoopla, making it an appealing prospect with transformational developments such as Crossrail on the horizon.

 Looking at the average property prices, London and Mumbai are similar – London has an average price per sq.ft of £842 while Mumbai sits between £800 and £1,000.
 Slough, on the other hand, has an average price per sq.ft of just £381, making it much more cost-effective with much better-predicted growth.
 It’s these regional hotspots that should be on the radar of every international investor, emerging markets that can deliver excellent returns thanks to their amenities and the demand they’re generating.